 Customer onboarding is the bridge between purchase and confidence.
 When the first experience is clear, customers ask fewer repeated questions, trust the business faster, and reach value sooner.

-| Reader goal | What to focus on | Practical next step |
+| Onboarding goal | What to create | Metric to watch |

 |---|---|---|

-| Create confidence | Welcome message, next steps, timeline, and support path | Send a clear onboarding email immediately after purchase |
+| Create confidence | Welcome message, next steps, timeline, and support path | First response quality and early satisfaction |

-| Reduce support load | Instructions, examples, and common questions | Turn repeated questions into onboarding resources |
+| Reduce support load | Checklists, FAQs, examples, and setup instructions | Support questions per new customer |

-| Reach value faster | First milestone and progress check | Define the first meaningful success moment for each offer |
+| Reach first value | A clear first milestone and progress check | Time to first value and activation rate |

 Why onboarding shapes retention